 How Much Cash Did I take with me?

 I took $95 in cash with me and my significant other used his card for everything else!
-American Dollars is widely accepted so we did not need to exchange our money at all.
-Unfortunately, The American Dollar isn’t doing too well so while I could use our money there, everything was listed in the Cayman Island currency so I ended up spending more.
+American Dollars is widely accepted, so we did not need to exchange our money at all.
+Unfortunately, The American Dollar isn’t doing too well so while I could use our money there, everything was listed in the Cayman Islands currency, so I ended up spending more.
 Many places also automatically included a 15% (no matter the party size) gratuity.
-In the US, an Arizona Ice Tea can is $0.99 cents!
+In the US, an Arizona Ice Tea can is 0.99 cents!
 There, it was over $4.00 AND included a 15% gratuity.
-A $12 CI dollar burger resulted into being over $16 USD.
+A $12 CI dollar burger resulted in being over $16 USD.
 Altogether, we spent $250 per person on food for the week.